piratesjustarr/LMOP/Sessions/Session 2.md

 - Toblen complained about a local gang called the Redbrands, who have been making trouble in the town.

 ## Stonehill inn

 Toblen
 - Sildar resting his wounds, Sister Garaele attended him in the morning for healing and he should be up and about tomorrow.

+Rumours:

 - Narth, Old Farmer: Sister Garaele recently left town for a few days and returned injured and exhausted.
 - Elsa, barmaid: Daran Edermath up at the orchard was an adventurer like you.
 He knows all sorts of things.
 - Lanar, a miner: Orc raiders on the eastern triboar trail, Master Harben is looking for someone to run them off.